 - Has Two Mommies: Gender-inversion.
 Her parents are shown to be a gay couple in "Bucketheads".

 - No Mouth: Well, no lower jaw, none that is visible, anyway.

 - Plucky Girl: She is always certain that things will turn out better for the Valley people eventually.

 - The Pollyanna: She tends to always be bright and chipper.

 A boy saddled with a dangling, doubled posterior.
 Standard underwear will not fit him, so he wears his grandmother's old bra like backwards suspenders.
 He is also known to habitually probe his nose and ears with his finger.

-- A Day in the Limelight: Debbie Klimer was the victim of a botched plastic surgery that made her look hideously deformed.
+- A Day in the Limelight: In "Disfigured Debbie", Debbie Klimer was the victim of a thresher accident that made her look hideously deformed, even after plastic surgery.
 The Valley people adopted her until she could get the surgery needed to make her look identical to the other Debbies again.

 - Only Six Faces: They're all eerily identical.
 Lampshaded by Pickles in "Bucketheads" when she answered the door and said, "Either I'm really smashed or you and your friends look exactly alike."

 - Pink Means Feminine: They wear pink clothes.

 - Popular Is Dumb: According to "Bucketheads", at least Debbie Klimer has a D+.